pstoeckle/ShareLaTeX-Versioning/README.md

     cd /path/to/repository
     git commit -m "Update"
     ```

    Usually, it is better to use the absolute path to the `sharelatex-versioning` script.
    You can get this path by calling

    ```bash
    which sharelatex-versioning
    ```

 4. Open cron

     ```bash
     crontab -e
     ```

 5. Add this line

    ```cron
    1/10  8-18    *       *       1-5             /path/to/commit.sh >> /path/to/repo/commit.log 2>&1
    ```

     Now, every 10 minute, there will be a commit with the new changes to your ShareLaTeX project.

 ## Contact

-If you have any question, please contact [Patrick Stoeckle](mailto:patrick.stoeckle@tum.de)
+If you have any question, please contact [Patrick Stoeckle](mailto:patrick.stoeckle@tum.de).